 A lack of iodine can contribute to birth defects in children, particularly in the area of brain development, thyroid dysfunction, the development of goitres, certain types of cancer such as breast, thyroid, lymphatic and prostate.

 In 1924 iodine began to be added to table salt to combat the growing number of individuals with goitres.
-Today most of the developed world does not have a problem with goitres, do to the overuse of table salt, however even though Himalayan salt does not contain high about of iodine it is still a better option the table salt, if the one consuming it also takes into account that they need to incorporate iodine rich foods into their diet.
+Today most of the developed world does not have a problem with goitres, due to the overuse of table salt in common diets.
+However, even though Himalayan salt does not contain a high amount of iodine it is still a better option than table salt – as long as you are getting iodine elsewhere in your diet.

 Consuming seaweed and/or wild sustainable fish can aid in boosting iodine levels in the body without having to resort to consuming synthetic iodine in bleached and chemically treated table salt.